AnyLog-co/documentation/training/advanced/Network Setup - Policies.md

 run blockchain sync where source=master and time="30 seconds" and dest=file and connection=!ledger_conn
 ```

-7. Declare the master node on the shared metadata
+7. Declare the query node on the shared metadata
 ```anylog
 # if TCP bind is false, then state both external and local IP addresses
 <new_policy = {"query": {